Edward William Cole: Personal life and legacy

 Cole married Eliza Frances Jordan in 1875; she predeceased him, dying on 15 March 1911.
 They lived in a flat above the arcade.
 Cole himself died in Melbourne on 16 December 1918 and was buried in Boroondara Cemetery.
 Two sons and three daughters outlived him.

-Cole's establishment had a considerable effect on the culture of Melbourne.
 Cole has been dubbed a "marketing genius", with his Book Arcade being an integral part of "Marvellous Melbourne" and designed as a "carnival, a place to see and be seen", a "shop like no other, crammed with new and second-hand books and other wares, but with the atmosphere of a circus", and enticing customers of all ages in "with a menagerie and fernery, a band, a clockwork symphonion and other mechanical delights", while its main business remained the selling of books.
 Its proprietor, E. W. Cole, was moreover an "optimist and idealist, believing passionately in the power of education and envisaged a world without borders", views which he expounded through his books and pamphlets.

-The business was continued for about ten years after his death, when the executors decided to close it and sell the properties, which had now become very valuable.
-A member of his family bought the goodwill, and the shop was continued for another ten years in Swanston Street on a comparatively small scale.